kyputer/Groupify/README.md

 * sudo service mariadb start
 * npm start

+## Logging and Timeout

+All routes now include logging for each request and a timeout mechanism to prevent requests from hanging indefinitely.
+If a request takes longer than 10 seconds, it will be terminated with a 504 status code.

 # TODO
 - [ ] dynamic refresh
 - [ ] drop-down song search